-When building an Android app, it's important that you always test your app on a real device before releasing it to users.
+Always test your Android app on a real device before releasing it to users.
 This page describes how to set up your development environment and Android device for testing and debugging over an Android Debug Bridge (ADB) connection.

 Set up a device for development